KotaroTanabe/MyMahjong/README.md

 7. **Set up GitHub Actions** – lint, type check, run tests and deploy the built web front-end to GitHub Pages.

+See `docs/detailed-design.md` for an overview of the planned architecture.

 ## Deployed to

 https://kotarotanabe.github.io/MyMahjong/